Where to Find Asbestos in the Home

 I - AIB airing cupboard and/or sprayed insulation coating boiler

 K - AIB interior window panel

-L - AIB around boiler
+L - AIB around the boiler

 M - Vinyl floor tiles

-N - AIB behind fire
+N - AIB behind the fireplace

 O - Gutters and asbestos downpipes

 P - Soffits - AIB or asbestos cement

 Artex was a very fashionable textured coating used during the 70s and 80s.
 It is well known for its swirly patterns or popcorn effect.
 Its soundproofing and heat resistant properties also led to the material being widely used in both residential and commercial buildings.
 Unfortunately, Artex and similar textured coatings also often contained asbestos, which is what gave it its beneficial qualities as a ceiling.

 Any Artex on your walls or ceilings that is in good condition is likely to be perfectly safe.
 That is unless the asbestos within is disturbed.
 Demolishing walls, drilling a hole in a wall or ceiling, removing ceiling or wall boards and re-plastering are just some of the ways that harmful fibres can escape into the air.